 • Expense ratio: 0.02%, or 20¢ per year for every $10,000 invested

-Me?
-I say if you can’t beat it, join it.
+So if the pros can’t even beat it, maybe we should just join it.

 Turnover tends to be low in this Schwab index fund, as only a handful of stocks enter or leave the index in any given year.
 This makes SWPPX an extremely tax-efficient option for taxable investment accounts.
 But if you do the majority of your investing through a tax-advantaged retirement account, consider holding SWPPX there, too.
 Sure, you won’t enjoy a premium tax edge, but you’ll still be putting your money into one of Schwab’s best retirement funds.